 So, Which Is THE BEST Surfboard For An Intermediate Surfer?

-An intermediate surfer is the one who has gone through the basic surfing lessons in surf school or by themselves with large foam board.
-An Intermediate surfer knows how to paddle for a wave, stand up and even make turns.
-To advance yourself from beginner-intermediate to advanced intermediate: you will be able to catch waves easy, make turns and even finish off the wave.
+An intermediate surfer is the one who has gone through the basic surfing lessons in surf school or by themselves with a large foam board.
+An Intermediate surfer knows how to paddle for a wave, stand up and even take turns.
+To advance yourself from beginner-intermediate to advanced intermediate: you will be able to catch waves easy, make turns, and also finish off the wave.
 Down here I have listed some crucial factors on which are the best surfboards for intermediate surfers.

 Intermediate surfers surfboard factors:

 - Surfboard must be Longer Than You

 - Thicker Than 2‘ 3/4

 The best choice would be a surfboard that helps you to catch waves easy, has an average turning radius, and allows you to ride small, medium, and large waves.
 What is a large wave?
 A large wave for an intermediate surfer is the one – he or she is scared to paddle for or has hesitations.
 The feeling of intimations by large waves is instinct what you should listen to.
 When there are a considerable swell, long and large waves – a larger board is suitable for super early takeoffs but hard to dive under the large sets.